GEOSwift/GEOSwift/README.md

 Easily handle a geographical object model (points, linestrings, polygons etc.) and related topographical operations (intersections, overlapping etc.).
 A type-safe, MIT-licensed Swift interface to the OSGeo's GEOS library routines, nicely integrated with MapKit and Quicklook.

+> Swift 2 support is ready to merge on branch ```feature/Swift-2.0```, but there are still some integration issue with current version of CocoaPods that will prevent you from using the debugger.
+> You can try it switching you pod definition like this:
+> ```pod 'GEOSwift', :git => 'https://github.com/andreacremaschi/GEOSwift.git',:branch => 'feature/Swift-2.0'```

 ## Features

 * A pure-Swift, type-safe, optional-aware programming interface